Iowa Tribe of Oklahoma: Language

-An estimated thirty tribal members still speak the Iowa or Chiwere language, a Siouan language.
+An estimated thirty tribal members still speak the Iowa or Chiwere language.Anderton, Alice, PhD.
+Status of Indian Languages in Oklahoma.
+Intertribal Wordpath Society.
+2009 (24 Feb 2009)</ref.
 The tribe has offered language classes in the past and is currently providing elders with recording devices to archive language material they feel important to share with the younger generations.

 History

 The Iowa, or Ioway, originated in the Great Lakes region.
 They are thought, along with the Ho-Chunk, Otoe, and Missouria tribes, to have once been a single tribe.
 In the 16th century, the Iowa, Otoe, and Missouria broke away from that tribe and moved to the south and west.
 The first recorded contact between the Iowa and Europeans was in 1676, in Green Bay, Wisconsin, where they lived among the Ho-Chunk people.

 Traditionally, Iowa society was divided into two moieties, the Buffalo and the Bear clans, who would govern the tribe on an alternating, semiannual basis.

 In face of European-American encroachment, the Iowa moved east in what is now Iowa and Missouri, but in 1839 the tribe ceded their lands and moved to the Ioway Reservation on the Kansas-Nebraska border.
 There factionalism broke out between the mixed blood and full blood Iowas.
 The mixed bloods advocated assimilation, while the full bloods wanted to follow their traditional way of life.

 In the attempt to preserve their traditions, the full blood faction of the Iowa Tribe began moving into Indian Territory in 1878.
 They were given lands within the Sac and Fox Reservation in 1883.
 Their collective tribal landholdings were broken up by the Dawes Act and, in 1890, individual land was allotted by the Cherokee Commission to 109 tribal members.

 The Curtis Act of 1898 dismantled tribal government, but the tribe was able to reorganize under the Oklahoma Indian Welfare Act of 1936, as the Iowa Tribe of Oklahoma.
 They ratified a constitution and by-laws in 1937.